 The timing of migration can also influence the length of returning trout.
 Assuming that the timing of smolt migration to the sea remained unchanged (De Eyto et al., 2022), an early return in freshwater would mean shorter marine sojourn, reduced growth opportunities and potentially shorter bodies.
 Advanced migration timing can be driven by environmental conditions experienced by all individuals of a given sea-age class, as indicated by the mean day of year of return of each sea-age class and year (ctrAvgDOY, centred on the inter-annual mean).
 Within a given sea-age class, differences in the timing of migration among individuals can also influence body length.
 This individual level was captured by the variable deltaDOY, which was calculated as an individual’s return day minus the mean day of return of the corresponding sea-age class and year.
 We considered two-way interactions to test whether effects of phenology variables varied over time or among sea ages.
 The increase in length for each additional day at sea may have varied during the study period, and timing of return may have more influence on body length of young individuals returning after a short sojourn, due to their faster growth (Davaine et al., 1997).

 Once the migration strategy and timing were considered, any remaining long-term trends in the length of returning sea trout would indicate a gradual change in the intrinsic growth rate at sea.
-To describe residual temporal variability in the length-at-first return, we used the year of return to the river (Year) as a continuous variable, which grouped sea trout that had experienced the same environmental conditions during their last months at sea.
+To describe residual temporal variability in the length-at-first return, we used the year of return to the river (Year) as a continuous variable centred on 1980, which grouped sea trout that had experienced the same environmental conditions during their last months at sea.

 Implementing and selecting the model

-Collinearity among variables was tested using Pearson correlation coefficients, and only variables with |r| ≤ 0.7 were kept following Dormann et al., (2013).
+Collinearity among variables was tested using Pearson correlation coefficients, ensuring that the correlation coefficient between predictor variables |r| remained inferior or equal to 0.7 following Dormann et al., (2013).
 A bootstrap procedure of the “boot” package (Canty and Ripley, 2021; Davison and Hinkley, 1997) was used to ensure stability of the results by reducing effects of sampling variability.
 One thousand datasets were generated using the bootstrap procedure, and candidate models were fitted to each dataset.
 Model selection aimed to minimise Akaike’s information criterion (Akaike, 1974), following guidelines of Burnham et al. (2002).
 We identified the best model for each dataset and compared the models’ selection frequencies as a measure of support.
-Mean estimates and 95% confidence intervals of the best models’ effects and interactions were then calculated from the 1000 iterations of the bootstrap procedure.
+Mean estimates and 95% confidence intervals of the best models’ effects and interactions were then calculated from the 1000 iterations of the bootstrap procedure and presented relatively to a reference SW1-FW1 sea trout with a kype and returned on the average day of return of its sea age class.
 In addition, to assess temporal changes in the age structure, yearly age-class percentages were recorded for each of the 1000 iterations.
 Similarly, slopes of a linear regression between the day of year and the year of return by sea age were extracted from each iterations to assess variations in the timing of return.

 Results